Pckool/printerjs/README.md

 - templateString allows you to define a template that the html will be printed within.
     - Use `{{printBody}}` within the template to signify where the HTML should be injected
 - popupProperties set the window features (such as `menubar`, `scrollbars`, etc. in `popup` mode
+- closePopup determines if the popup should automatically close after trying to print.
+This is useful for mobile and automatic print on unsupported browsers
 - stylesheets overrides parsed `link` tags and instead injects `link` tags with hrefs specified as either a single string or array of strings
 - styles overrides parsed `style` tags and instead injects `style` blocks specified as either a single string or array of strings